Expanding Small-Scale Datasets with Guided Imagination: More Method and Implementation Details

-Our GIF-MAE applies the MAE-trained model~\citep{he2022masked} as its prior generative model based on its strong image reconstruction abilities.
-As its encoder is not the CLIP image encoder, we slightly modify the pipeline of GIF-MAE.
-As shown in Algorithm~\ref{GIF-MAE}, GIF-MAE first generates a latent feature for the seed image based on its encoder, and conducts \emph{channel-wise} noise perturbation.
+Thanks to strong image reconstruction abilities, our GIF-MAE applies the MAE-trained model~\cite{he2022masked} as its prior model.
+As its encoder is different from the CLIP image encoder, we slightly modify the pipeline of GIF-MAE.

+\textbf{Pipeline}.
+As shown in Algorithm~\ref{GIF-MAE}, GIF-MAE first generates a latent feature for the seed image via its encoder, and conducts \emph{channel-wise} noise perturbation.
 Here, the latent feature of MAE has two dimensions: spatial dimension and channel dimension.
-As discussed in our preliminary (cf. Appendix~\ref{apx_preliminary}), the channel-level latent feature encodes more subtle style information, whereas the token-level latent feature encodes more content information.
-Based on the finding in this preliminary study, we particularly conduct channel-level noise to optimize the latent features in our GIF-MAE method for maintaining the content semantics of images unchanged.
-Based on the perturbed feature, GIF-MAE generates an intermediate image via its decoder, and applies CLIP to conduct zero-shot prediction for both the seed and the intermediate image to compute the guidance $\mathcal{S}_{con}$, $\mathcal{S}_{ent}$ and $\mathcal{S}_{div}$.
-With these guidance, GIF-MAE optimizes the latent features for creating content-consistent samples of diverse styles.
+As discussed in our preliminary (cf. Appendix~\ref{app_pixel}), the channel-level latent feature encodes more subtle style information, whereas the token-level latent feature encodes more content information.
+Motivated by the findings in this preliminary study, we particularly conduct channel-level noise to optimize the latent features in our GIF-MAE method for maintaining the content semantics of images unchanged.
+Based on the perturbed feature, GIF-MAE generates an intermediate image via its decoder and applies CLIP to conduct zero-shot prediction for both the seed and the intermediate image to compute the guidance.
+With the guidance, GIF-MAE optimizes the latent features for creating content-consistent samples of diverse styles.
 Here, GIF-MAE conducts guided imagination on its own latent space.

+\textbf{Implementation details}.
 In our experiment, we implement GIF-MAE based on CLIP VIT-B/32 and MAE VIT-L/16, which are pre-trained on large datasets and then fixed for dataset expansion.
 Here, we use the official checkpoints of CLIP VIT-B/32 and MAE VIT-L/16.
 The resolution of the created images by GIF-MAE is $224 {\times}224$ {for all datasets}.
 Moreover, we set $\varepsilon=5$ for guided latent feature optimization in GIF-MAE.